United Arab Emirates - Country Commercial Guide

 The UAE may be a challenging place for U.S. companies to do business, especially if they are unfamiliar with banking practices in the region.
 Payment recovery tends to be slower than in the United States and Europe.
 Payment delays of many months and sometimes years are not uncommon.

-Trade financing has become increasingly common in the UAE, and most local and international banks offer services to small and medium-sized enterprises, allowing them to trade with local and international markets.
+Trade financing is very common in the UAE, and most local and international banks offer services to small and medium-sized enterprises, allowing them to trade with local and international markets.
 Commercial Letters of Credit (LCs) are extensively used as a means of payment in overseas trade.
 The most commonly used types of LCs include: Sight, Deferred Payment, and Revolving.
 Provisions of the Commercial Transactions Law (CTL) are complementary to the parties’ intentions and who often elect to be governed instead by International Chamber of Commerce (ICC) Uniform Custom and Practice for Documentary Credit.
 According to the CTL, in absence of any clear indication, the LC is considered be irrevocable in contrast to international standards.

 The Central Bank launched the UAE SWITCH scheme in 1996, which now connects the ATMs of all but 3 small foreign banks.
 The scheme allows cardholders to withdraw cash from any of the 4,500 ATMs in the UAE, and through its connection to GCCNET, allows cardholders to obtain service at ATMs throughout the Gulf region.